 Here are the different types of compensatory damages you can pursue after an elevator accident in a hotel or casino:

 - Loss of consortium

 Due to the amount of unique variables in each case, the only way to get an idea of how much your case might be worth is to speak with an experienced elevator accident attorney.
 At Avrek Law, this is just one of the reasons we’re happy to provide free personal injury consultations.

 What to Do if You’ve Been Injured in an Elevator Accident

 - Get medical help even if you do not appear to be immediately seriously injured.
 Some injuries, such as head injuries, may not have immediate symptoms but may later require lifetime treatments.
 Visit your family doctor or local clinic as soon as possible after the accident for a thorough review.

 - Get as much documentation as you can at the accident scene and after.
 Exchange information with other people on the elevator, obtain information from potential witnesses, take photos of the scene of the accident, and generally collect as much information as you can.

-- Call a personal injury lawyer at Avrek Law as soon as possible after your accident.
-Contact a local personal injury lawyer with experience in elevator crash cases.
-Your attorney can help you determine the total probable cost of your injuries, investigate the cause of the accident, advise you of your rights, and help you review any legal or insurance documentation that is provided to you.
+- Call a personal injury attorney as soon as possible after your accident.
+An elevator accident lawyer can help you determine the total probable cost of your injuries, investigate the cause of the accident, advise you of your rights, and help you review any legal or insurance documentation that is provided to you.

 - Contact the hotel/casino manager.
 You should contact the owner of the hotel or casino as soon as possible and inform him/her of the situation.